August brings heat and drought to the garden. It’s hot! How will your plants and animals handle the heat?

 - Sow Biennials Like many gardeners I love planning ahead.
 One of my favourite jobs in summer is to sow Biennials.
 Sown now they’ll produce sturdy healthy plants for planting out in early autumn where you want them to flower next spring.
 If you sow plenty you’ll have hundreds of gorgeous plants to enjoy in your garden and plenty to pick, share with your family and impress your friends too.

 - Order Annual Seeds Plan your Cutting Patch or Annual flower scheme for next year and order your favourite seeds to make sure you get exactly what you have in mind.
 If you have space I recommend sowing super hardy annuals outdoors at the end of August or in September so your new plants can produce good foliage and roots before winter sets in.
-You’ll always get the strongest plants with most flowers by sowing early like this.
+You’ll always get the strongest plants with most flowers by sowing early like this and you’ll save precious time in spring too.

 - Sow Wildflower Seeds August and September are great months to sow wildflowers.
 The soil is still warm and seeds germinate fast producing lovely healthy plants before winter sets in.
 British wildflowers are quite hardy and will survive the worst of our winter weather.
 As soon as temperatures warm up in spring they’ll start producing shoots and leaves ready for flowering in early summer.
 If you have an established wildflower patch allow the seeds to ripen throughout August then cut the stalks and give them a good shake.
 Seeds fall to the ground will germinate and provide you with another colourful show next year.